AaronShukert/AaronShukert.github.io/aboutme.md

 subtitle: Just so you know
 ---

-I finished my Bachelor's of Science in Applied Mathematics at Colorado State University in 2019.
-Since then, I have worked as a software engineer and dabbled in a few coding projects (including making this website).
-Currently I am a mathematics PhD student at Michigan State University.
+As of Fall 2020, I am a mathematics PhD student at Michigan State University.
+I finished my Bachelor's of Science in Applied Mathematics with a minor in Physics at Colorado State University in 2019.
+During my break from school, I worked as a software engineer and dabbled in a few coding projects (including making this website).

 ### Interests